zew/go-questionnaire/README.md

 * Subpackaging is done by concern, neither too amorphous nor too atomic.

-* Go-App-Tpl has no "hooks" or interfaces for perfect isolation of "framework" code and "custom handlers".
+* Go-App-Tpl has no "hooks" or interfaces for isolation of "framework" code.
 Just copy it and add your handlers.

 Future updates can be merged.